History of Ethiopia: Dʿmt

-The first kingdom known to have existed in Ethiopia was the kingdom of D'mt, which rose to power around the year 980 BC.
-Its capital was at Yeha, where a Sabaean style temple was built around 700 BC.
+Aside from Mai Adrasha, and Land of Punt, the first kingdom that is epigraphically known to have existed in Ethiopia was the kingdom of Dʿmt, which rose to power around the year 980 BC.
+Its capital was at Yeha, where a so-called Sabean style temple was built around 700 BC although no evidence of such architecture being found in Yemen.
 The D'mt kingdom was influenced by the Sabaeans in Yemen, however it is not known to what extent.
 While it was once believed that D'mt was a Sabaean colony, it is now believed that Sabaean influence was minor, limited to a few localities, and disappeared after a few decades or a century, perhaps representing a trading or military colony in some sort of symbiosis or military alliance with the civilization of Dʿmt or some other proto-Aksumite state.
 Few inscriptions by or about this kingdom survive and very little archaeological work has taken place.
 As a result, it is not known whether Dʿmt ended as a civilization before Aksum's early stages, evolved into the Aksumite state, or was one of the smaller states united in the Aksumite kingdom possibly around the beginning of the 1st century.

-Axum
+Aksum

-The first verifiable kingdom of great power to rise in Ethiopia was that of Axum in the 1st century CE.
+The first verifiable great power to rise in Ethiopia was that of Axum in the 1st century CE.
 It was one of many successor kingdoms to Dʿmt and was able to unite the northern Ethiopian Highlands beginning around the 1st century BCE.
 They established bases on the northern highlands of the Ethiopian Plateau and from there expanded southward.
 The Persian religious figure Mani listed Axum with Rome, Persia, and China as one of the four great powers of his time.
 The origins of the Axumite Kingdom are unclear, although experts have offered their speculations about it.
 Even who should be considered the earliest known king is contested: although Carlo Conti Rossini proposed that Zoskales of Axum, mentioned in the Periplus of the Erythraean Sea, should be identified with one Za Haqle mentioned in the Ethiopian King Lists (a view embraced by later historians of Ethiopia such as Yuri M. Kobishchanov and Sergew Hable Sellasie), G.W.B.
 Huntingford argued that Zoskales was only a sub-king whose authority was limited to Adulis, and that Conti Rossini's identification can not be substantiated.

 Inscriptions have been found in southern Arabia celebrating victories over one GDRT, described as "nagashi of Habashat [i.e. Abyssinia] and of Axum."
-Other dated inscriptions are used to determine a floruit for GDRT (interpreted as representing a Ge'ez name such as Gadarat, Gedur, Gadurat or Gedara) around the beginning of the 3rd century CE.
-A bronze scepter or wand has been discovered at Atsbi Dera with an inscription mentioning "GDR of Axum".
-Coins showing the royal portrait began to be minted under King Endubis toward the end of the 3rd century CE.
+Other dated inscriptions were used to determine a floruit for GDRT (interpreted as representing a Ge'ez name such as Gadarat, Gedur, Gadurat or Gedara) around the beginning of the 3rd century CE.
+A bronze sceptre or wand has been discovered at Atsbi Dera with an inscription mentioning "GDR of Axum".
+Coins showing the royal portrait began to be minted under King Endybis toward the end of the 3rd century CE.